ParadoxTwo/energy-bill-reader/DEPLOYMENT.md

 ### Backend won't start / "uvicorn: command not found" / Python build conflicts

-- Make sure `Root Directory` is **empty** (project root) in Railway settings
+- Make sure `Root Directory` is set to **`backend`** in Railway settings (NOT empty)
+- This prevents Railway from detecting Node.js and causing build conflicts
-- Check that `nixpacks.toml` exists in the project root with the install commands
+- Check that `backend/nixpacks.toml` exists with the install commands
-- Check that the Start Command is: `python -m uvicorn backend.main:app --host 0.0.0.0 --port $PORT`
+- Check that the Start Command is: `python -m uvicorn main:app --host 0.0.0.0 --port $PORT`
-- Check build logs to ensure `pip install -r backend/requirements.txt` ran successfully
+- Check build logs to ensure `pip install -r requirements.txt` ran successfully
-- If you see conflicts about multiple Python environments, the `nixpacks.toml` should help Railway prioritize Python
+- If you see conflicts about multiple Python environments, ensure Root Directory is set to `backend`
 - Verify that `backend/requirements.txt` and `backend/runtime.txt` exist
 - Check that all environment variables are set correctly
 - Verify PostgreSQL and Redis services are running